When it rains, all I crave is a big bowl of something warm and spicy. And noodles. Must have noodles.

 - ½ c red miso paste

-- 2 tsp garlic chili paste (or sriracha)
+- 2 teaspoon garlic chili paste or sriracha

 - 3 cups spinach